 - Commitments from lead and core partner universities for cost sharing must be in place.

-The Lead PI must be a tenured faculty member at the lead university.
+The Lead PI must be a faculty member at the lead university.
 Non-Lead PIs are the PIs listed on the Cover Sheet after the Lead PI and may be from institutions other than the lead university.
-The Lead PI and the ERC Director are not required to be the same person, however both must be affiliated with the lead institution.
+In order to provide more flexibility for the Center's management, the Lead PI and the ERC Director are not required to be the same person, however, both must be affiliated with the lead institution.

 See full solicitation for details